-of 11167) of all loans originated in Congressional Leadership's districts.
-Fixed effects associated with the other three representative fixed effects were not statistically significant.16
+in Nancy Pelosi's district.
+These three Representatives received 74 percent (8310 out of 11,167) of all loans originated in Congressional Leadership's districts.
+Fixed effects associated with the other three representative fixed effects were not statistically significant.

 Results further show significant mortgage pricing discounts for borrowers residing in the districts of House Financial Services Committee members.
-The results here complement those of Agawal et al (2012), who show that lenders were less likely to initiate foreclosure against delinquent borrowers residing in congressional districts of House Financial Services Committee members.
-One possible explanation for these loan discounts is that subprime banks are competing with other lenders to increase the market share of loans and curry favor in districts with powerful representatives, including Congressional leaders and members of the House Financial Services Committee.
+The results here complement those of Agarwal et al. (2014), who show that lenders were less likely to initiate foreclosure against delinquent borrowers residing in congressional districts of House Financial Services Committee members.
+One possible explanation for these loan discounts is that subprime banks are competing with other lenders to increase the market share of loans and curry favor in districts with powerful Representatives, including Congressional leaders and members of the House Financial Services Committee.
 This strategic competition lowers mortgage interest rates that marginal borrowers are charged.

-In Table 2, we also re-estimate equation (1) for the black borrower and Hispanic borrower subsamples.
+In Table 2, we also re-estimate Eq.
+(1) for the black borrower and Hispanic borrower subsamples.
 As shown in the middle column, black borrowers receive 2.5 percent reduction in mortgage pricing whereas Hispanic borrowers receive a 1.8 percent pricing reduction if they live in a Congressional Leader's district.